PhoenixTales/wiki.gothicarchive.org/characters.md

   - this may suggest that as a _Royal General_ he used to be a member of _Myrtanian Nobility_
 - leader of _Guardians Of New Camp_
 - `jealous of the dominance of the Healing Mages` (design doc `NPCs per Guild`)
+- old friend of _Cord_ from the times when they both served the king before getting falsely convinced

 > I was one of the best generals of this country.
 > I've spent my whole life fighting for my country.